sourabhxyz/haskell-competitive-programming/segment-trees/readme.md

 ## [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) over segment tree

-With regard to query of type `3`, I believe, it's best understood by going through the following code snippet and trying it with the help of comments.
+With regard to query of type `3`, I believe, it's best understood by going through the following code snippet and trying to understand it with the help of comments.

 ```haskell
 -- Initially, call `getFirst 1 0 (n - 1) givenQueryStart givenQueryEnd ourSegTree givenValue`